 Hostile Environment Harassment: When a homeowner is subjected to unwelcome conduct so severe or pervasive it interferes with or deprives the owner the right to use and enjoy their home.

 When the elements below are present in a case of harassment, the association is liable.
-And if the association doesn’t take action, the owner is well within their legal rights to sue.
+And if the association doesn’t take action, the home or condo owner is well within their legal rights to sue.

 This is another requirement of hostile environment harassment.
 If the homeowner feels harassed for being in a protected class and the harassment is disruptive, upsetting, annoying, invasive, and overall affecting the quality of the resident’s life, the association should step in.
 However, there should be documentation to back up the claims because courts require fact-specific instances and evidence.

-The law does not require the victim suffer psychological or physical harm, only that the alleged harassment occurred.
+Note: The law does not require the victim suffers psychological or physical harm, only that the alleged harassment occurred.

 The association must have knowledge from a reasonable source to know that harassment was taking place.
 However, the homeowner doesn’t even have to complain to the HOA.
 A board member or third party can report the harassment.
 It’s important to note that if the HOA could conceivably be aware this harassment is happening, the association is liable, even if no one has reported it.
 This applies to both quid pro quo and hostile environment harassment.